 Remember The Faraway Tree at the edge of the Enchanted Wood by Enid Blyton?
 Now, it has sprouted to become a reality of sorts at My Tree House, the world’s first green library for kids.

-As the centerpiece of the revamped Children Section within Central Public Library, the Tree House is much more than just a magical green tree for children to marvel at.
-From the enchanted forest entrance to the refurbished bookshelves with green themed books and right down to every inch of carpet with green properties used, My Tree House has been designed to entice children to read, explore, discover and learn about the environment in a fun, interactive and enjoyable way.
+As the centrepiece of the revamped Children Section within Central Public Library, the Tree House is much more than just a magical green tree for children to marvel at.
+From the enchanted forest entrance to the refurbished bookshelves with green-themed books and right down to every inch of carpet with green properties used, My Tree House has been designed to entice children to read, explore, discover and learn about the environment in a fun, interactive and enjoyable way.

 The World’s First Green Library

 Jointly presented by City Developments Limited (CDL) and National Library Board (NLB), My Tree House serves as a resource centre to facilitate environmental literacy for children and challenge them towards caring about the environment.

 CDL brought together 11 other like-minded collaborators to “create a completely green and innovative library to ignite in young minds a love for nature”.

 GIVEAWAY ALERT: Stand to win tickets to Ocean Park Hong Kong

 EXCITING DAY OUT: Children Turn into Doctors for a Day!

 BOND & BAKE: Go on a Little Day Outing to Genius R Us